nguyenkims/nodejs-vninfo/README.md

 nodejs-vninfo
 =============

-Demo code for the VN-INFO meetup on Node.js

-These are the slides used at VN-INFO meetup on 16 July 2014.
+Demo code for the VN-INFO meetup on Node.js on 16 July 2014.
 This meetup is the 2nd one in the Javascript serie we organized.

 The slides can be found at http://goo.gl/wFi860